 Maybe you have seen dates in the supermarket, or you enjoy dates on a regular basis.
 But did you know there are more than 200 types of dates in the world?
-The Khudri date is one of those varieties.
+Khudri dates are one of those varieties.

 Dates are fruits that grow on a date palm tree.
 The date palm tree is called “the tree of life” in some Arab countries.
 They have been a staple in the Middle Eastern diet for thousands of years.
 In fact, most dates are grown in the Middle East and northern Africa.
 In North America, dates are primarily grown in California, Arizona, and Florida.
 Dried fruits make up a very small percentage of fruit in the American diet.
 However, dates are becoming more mainstream in America.
 People are now recognizing their nutritional benefits and delicious taste.